jointhefediverse-net/jointhefediverse.net/README.md

 1. Note the [language code](https://www.ibm.com/docs/en/datacap/9.1.8?topic=support-supported-language-codes) for the language you'd like to translate.
 This will be your "locale".
 2. Navigate to the `translations` folder.
-3. Make a copy of the `en-us.json` file and `en-us` folder.
-Rename these to match your locale, in lower case.
+3. Make a copy of the `en-us` folder and rename it to match your locale, in lower case.
-4. Update the `.json` file for your locale.
+4. Update the `.json` files inside the new folder.

+The `[locale].json` file should have the following format:

 ```js
 {